Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning

 \subsection{Ablation Study}

-We investigate the influence of weighted head Q-values using three difficult scenarios (2c\_vs\_64zg, MMM2 and 3s5z\_vs\_3s6z) as demonstrated in previous experiments for illustration.
+We investigate the influence of weighted head Q-values using three difficult scenarios as demonstrated in previous experiments.
 For clarity, the basic Qatten without weighted head Q-value is called Qatten-base while Qatten with weighted head Q-value is called Qatten-weighted.
 Figure~\ref{figure:ablation} shows the ablation results and 25\%-75\% percentile is shaded.
 As we can see, the weighted head Q-values can leverage the performance of Qatten-base on these difficult scenarios.
-It shows that this mechanism may capture sophisticated relations between $Q_{tot}$ and $Q^{i}$ more accurately with $w_{h}$ adjusting head weights flexibly.
-Specifically, in MMM2, Qatten is also augmented with the non-linearity trick which adds $Q^{i}$ into $o^{i}$ while performing self-attention.
+It shows that this mechanism may capture sophisticated relations between $Q_{tot}$ and $Q^{i}$ with $w_{h}$ adjusting head weights flexibly to mitigate the boundedness imposed by the attention.
+In addition, in MMM2, $u^{i}$ is replaced by $(u^{i}, Q^{i})$.
+By the attention's softmax activation, it could enhance the non-linearity of $Q_{tot}$ and $Q^{i}$.